arturoastra/arexk8s/Installing Containerd.md

 Installing Containerd
 =====================

-Here are the instructions in English with the steps renumbered, starting from Step 1:

 ### Step 1: Turn Off Swap (all nodes)
 To permanently disable swap, we need to comment out the swap partition in `/etc/fstab`: